SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 ## Acausal - Component Based Modeling
-ModelingToolkit.jl enables the appliction of Physical Network Acausal modeling, which is a type of modeling which is component based allowing one to build models by assembling parts together from a library.
+ModelingToolkit.jl enables the application of Physical Network Acausal modeling, which is a type of modeling which is component based allowing one to build models by assembling parts together from a library.
 The key to how this works is thru a simple rule of how components are connected.
 A connection must define at minimum 2 variables (*through* and *across*) which follows the rules:

 - connections can only be made by like connectors (i.e. same pairs of *through* and *across* variables from the same physical domain)
 - *through* variables sum to zero at connection points